Search

 Parenting plan - Attending court

 A court application should be the last resort.
-If a parent does apply to court for an order under section 8 of the Children Act 1989, e.g. a Child Arrangements Order, the application form (C100) does ask that the applicant attach previous parenting plans that have been agreed on and provide brief details on why they have broken down.
+If a parent does apply to court for an order under Section 8 Children Act 1989, e.g. a Child Arrangements Order, the application form (C100) does ask that the applicant attach previous parenting plans that have been agreed on and provide brief details on why they have broken down.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.